John Florio: Exile

 When Mary Tudor ascended to the throne in 1554, she re-established Catholicism in England and Ireland.
 In February 1554, a royal edict proclaimed that all foreigners had to depart the realm within twenty-four days.
 Consequently, on 4 March 1554, Michelangelo and his family, which included infant John, left England.
 In Strasbourg, the generous citizens offered themselves to give a first temporary refuge to the exiles for twenty days.
 Here, Michelangelo had a first meeting with the noble Frederik von Salis, coming from Soglio, who invited him to become pastor of the Reformed Evangelical Church of Graubünden in Soglio.
 Soglio was remote from the Inquisition and was situated near Chiavenna (north of Lake Como in Italy), a centre of Reformed preaching.
 In the first years of John's infancy, Michelangelo worked as pastor and notary, educating his son in an environment rich in religious and theological ferment.
 In addition, he taught John Italian, as well as Latin, Hebrew and Greek.
 Michelangelo Florio died in 1566, after this date his name is no longer mentioned and in the synod of 1571 he is mentioned as a deceased person.
 When he was ten, John Florio was sent to live with and to be schooled in a Paedagogium in Tübingen (Germany) by the Reformed Protestant theologian, Pier Paolo Vergerio, a native of Venetian Capodistria (who had also lived in Swiss Bregaglia).
 Under these circumstances, John was formed in the humanist cultural circle of Tübingen, in a strong Italianate atmosphere.
 Unfortunately, he never completed his studies.
 Vergerio, in fact, died in 1566.
 Without any financial support, and orphan at 14 years old, he left Tübingen.
-He came back to Soglio, and later departed for England in the early 1570s, in possession of a formidable Christian Reformed and humanist education.
+He came back to Soglio, and later departed for England in the early 1570s, in possession of a Christian Reformed and humanist education.

 London: First Fruits & Leicester's Men (1571–1578)

 First marriage

 At about 19 years old, after his formative years in Soglio and in Tübingen, John Florio came back to London.
 Ascribed to the Italian church, John worked for some years as silk dyer and servant of Michel Baynard.
 In addition, he worked for the Venetian merchant Gaspare Gatti, living in the wool-dyers' district of London.
-At 21 years old he married an Italian woman, Anna Soresollo; they had five children: Annebelle, Joane, Edward, Aurelia and Elizabeth.
+At 21 years old he married an Italian woman, Anna Soresollo in 1574; they had six children: Annabelle, Anne, Aurelia, Joane, Edward and Elizabeth.
 It has been wrongly suggested by Anthony Wood that John married Samuel Daniel's sister.
-No record of their marriage has so far been discovered, and Wood's suggestion was probably mainly due to Daniel's dedication lines in the 1613 second edition of Florio's translation of Montaigne's Essays in which he referred to him as his "brother", suggesting a long-time friendship, more than an actually kinship between them.
+No record of their marriage has so far been discovered, and Wood's suggestion was probably mainly due to Daniel's dedication lines in the 1613 second edition of Florio's translation of Montaigne's Essays in which he referred to him as his "brother", suggesting a long-time friendship, more than an actual kinship between them.
 However, it is possible that it was John's sister, Justina, who married Samuel Daniel.
 Robert Anderson, in The Works of the British Poets (1795), states that Daniel "left no issue by his wife Justina, sister of John Florio."